Nature symbolism in Chinese art

 Cinnabar 丹砂 dān shā

 Cinnabar is an orange-red mineral of mercury (mercuric sulfide).
 It has been associated with alchemy and magic in both China and Europe from the earliest times.
 This is because when heated it gives off hydrogen sulfide and produces shiny, liquid metal - mercury - as if by magic.
-In China this transformation suggested properties connected to immortality, so some Emperors may have been poisoned by taking cinnabar elixirs (as mercuric compounds are poisonous).
+In China this transformation suggested properties connected to immortality, so some Emperors may have been poisoned by taking cinnabar elixirs (as most mercuric compounds are poisonous).
 The Elixir of the Immortals 仙丹 xiān dān was also said to contain cinnabar.
+It has been found as a red decoration on pottery dating back to the Yangshao culture (around 4,000BCE).
+Large amounts of cinnabar were used to produce to make the rivers and lakes in Emperor Qin Shihuangdi's tomb near Xi'an.
 Many European alchemists believed all metals were made up of a mixture of cinnabar and sulfur.
 The English name comes from the Persian name Zinjifrah ‘dragon’s blood’.
 In Daoist belief there is a cinnabar zone just below the navel that is a key location in meditation.

 The rich orange-red color of Cinnabar was used to make the vermillion ink which was reserved for the sole use of the Emperor.
 Cinnabar provided the coloration of the red wax used for making the ‘chop’ (seal) marks on almost all old documents and paintings.
-When added to lacquer it makes the characteristic red color for intricate lacquer-work .
-The color is similar to the color of the bark of Cinnamon and Cassia trees.
+When added to lacquer it makes the characteristic red color for intricate lacquer-work; this color is similar to the color of the bark of Cinnamon and Cassia trees.

 Cloud 云 yún